Devil in Christianity: Revelation

 La Bête de la Mer (from the Tapisserie de l'Apocalypse in Angers, France).
 A medieval tapestry, depicting the devil as a dragon with 7 heads in the Book of Revelation.

 The Book of Revelation describes a battle in heaven (Revelation 12:7–10) between a dragon/serpent "called the devil, or Satan" and the archangel Michael resulting in the dragon's fall.
 Here, the Devil is described with features similar to primordial chaos monsters, like the Leviathan in the Old Testament.
 The identification of this serpent as Satan supports identification of the serpent in Genesis with the Devil.
+Revelation 12:9 is one of the clearest New Testament texts linking the dragon, the ancient serpent, the Devil, and Satan into a single apocalyptic figure.
+This identification became an important basis for later Christian readings of the serpent in Genesis as the Devil.
 Thomas Aquinas, Rupert of Deutz and Gregory the Great (among others) interpreted this battle as occurring after the Devil sinned by aspiring to be independent of God.
 In consequence, Satan and the evil angels are hurled down from heaven by the good angels under leadership of Michael.

 Before Satan was cast down from heaven, he was accusing humans for their sins (Revelation 12:10).
 After 1,000 years, the Devil would rise again, just to be defeated and cast into the Lake of Fire (Revelation 20:10).
 An angel of the abyss called Abaddon, mentioned in Revelation 9:11, is described as its ruler and is often thought of as the originator of sin and an instrument of punishment.
 For these reasons, Abaddon is also identified with the Devil.